basharagb/erp-and-accounting-system-/README.md

 ---

-**Copyright © 2025 Eng.
+**Copyright © 2024-2025 Bashar Soft - Eng.
 Bashar Zabadani.
 All rights reserved.**

-Made with ❤️ using Laravel
+Made with ❤️ in Jordan 🇯🇴